 Everything we do is dictated by a hidden reason, that rarely is shared with others.
 Where that is our personal right.
 The question is, what we are hiding?

 Think for a moment why do you do everything you do.
 Why do you eat the food you eat?
-Why do you live where you are living?
-Why are those people your friends?
+What is the reason to live where you are living?
+Who are those people your that are your friends?
 Why do you work that job?
-And perhaps the thing you will find, after asking the “Why?” question enough times it is almost always happiness.
+And perhaps the thing you will find, after asking the “Why?” question enough times it is almost always – happiness.
 That is everybody’s end goal.
-So what reasons are you secretly hiding, where ultimately everybody is going to the same direction?
+So what reasons are you secretly hiding, where ultimately everybody is going in the same direction?

 If you tune in our mission and values, you will discover what we are trying to create for ourselves.
 Respectively you.
 The stories that we share and the mantras that we are trying to live by are fueling us to reach the utopia.
 Simply put we are striving for a flow lifestyle.
 And the researches show that people, who are frequently in flow are happier.
 Mihaly Csikszentmihalyi is the author of the first book “Flow”, and the person who noticed this phenomenon before others.

 Speaking of happiness will not take place in this post.
 Rather I want to speak about one of the most important things we found it is worth pursuing.
-Those are the challenges that we set for ourselves, in order to feel in flow state.
+Those are the challenges that we set for ourselves, in order to feel in the flow state.
 You might have heard it somewhere in our previous content, or you haven’t.
-Either way I will layout a our core project’s agenda.
+Either way, I will layout our core project’s agenda.
 It is towards designing a life with more flow.
-In other words Flow Lifestyle Design.
+In other words, Flow Lifestyle Design.

 Why do you need that?